gvec-group/gvec/docs/user/python.md

 # Python Bindings
-GVEC has *Python* bindings (referred to as *pyGVEC*) to evaluate equilibria from *Python*, while relying on the compiled *Fortran* functions to perform the actual computations.
+GVEC has *Python* bindings (referred to as *pyGVEC*) to run gvec and evaluate gvec equilibria from *Python*, while relying on the compiled *Fortran* functions to perform the actual computations.
-This ensures postprocessing is consistent with computing the equilibrium and also improves performance.
+This ensures post-processing is consistent with computing the equilibrium and also improves performance.

+## Installation

+Please follow the instructions for installing [**gvec and its python bindings**](install.md).

+## Python interface to gvec state

 The low-level interface is provided with a `State` class, which can be instantiated from a given *parameter-* and *statefile*:
 ```python